OpenZeppelin/ethernaut/README.md

     yarn start:ethernaut
     ```

-### Running locally (ropsten network)
+### Running locally (goerli network)

 The same as using the local network but steps 2, 3 and 6 are not necessary.

 In this case, replace point 5 with:
-5. Set client/src/constants.js ACTIVE_NETWORK to NETWORKS.ROPSTEN
+5. Set client/src/constants.js ACTIVE_NETWORK to NETWORKS.GOERLI

 ### Running tests